 - 2.1.1 Insider trading is where a person possessing inside information: - a.
 Applies for, acquires or disposes of specific financial products (or enters into an agreement to do so); or - b.
-Procures1 another person to apply for, acquire or dispose of specific financial products (or enters into an agreement to do so). - 2.1.2 In broad terms, a Director or employee of the AEI Group will be found to have committed insider trading if they: - a.
-Deal in AEI securities or securities issued by or in relation to another entity in relation to which the Director or employee of the AEI Group holds inside information; or - b.
+Procures another person to apply for, acquire or dispose of specific financial products (or enters into an agreement to do so). - 2.1.2 In broad terms, a Director, employee or contractor of the AEI Group will be found to have committed insider trading if they: - a.
+Deal in AEI Securities or securities issued by or in relation to another entity in relation to which the Director, employee or contractor of the AEI Group holds inside information; or - b.
 Communicate inside information to another person knowing (or should reasonably have known) that the other person would, or would be likely to, use that information to deal in, or procure someone else to deal in, securities.
-This is commonly known as "tipping". - 2.1.3 Directors or employees of the AEI Group who contravene the insider trading provisions of the Corporations Act are liable to prosecution or to civil penalty action by the Australian Securities and Investments Commission (ASIC).
-In both cases the offender may be ordered to pay compensation to anyone who suffered loss as a result of the insider trading. - 2.1.4 Separately, a Director or employee of the AEI Group who engages in insider trading may be sued by the AEI Group or another relevant party in a civil action for any loss suffered as a result of the insider trading.
+This is commonly known as "tipping". - 2.1.3 Directors, employees or contractors of the AEI Group who contravene the insider trading provisions of the Corporations Act are liable to prosecution or to civil penalty action by the Australian Securities & Investments Commission (ASIC).
+In both cases the offender may be ordered to pay compensation to anyone who suffered loss as a result of the insider trading. - 2.1.4 Separately, a Director, employee or contractor of the AEI Group who engages in insider trading may be sued by the AEI Group or another relevant party in a civil action for any loss suffered as a result of the insider trading.